 We’ll use a demo project which connects GraphXR to data in a Neo4j graph database.

-We’ll open a demo project connected to a Neo4j graph database and pull its data into GraphXR in various ways.
-(If you are in a project space, click the Home button to exit and return to the Projects page.)
+We’ll open a demo project connected to a Neo4j graph database and pull its data into GraphXR for exploration.
+In the Projects page, click Select Demo and choose the Game of Thrones, curated by Jeffrey Lancaster demo.